Top 10 how-to articles for MyGeotab fleet software

 Monitor the health of your telematics devices with the Watchdog Report for MyGeotab fleet software.
 In this blog post, Valerie Summers shows you how to customize the thresholds for your company’s specific needs.
 As well, learn how to set guidelines for picking threshold values and provide troubleshooting suggestions for vehicles that may have communication problems.
 The Watchdog Report by the Minute is available for download on the Geotab Marketplace.

-This post features a downloadable quick guide to using telematics data for accident reconstruction (a great companion to our Accident Reconstruction video).
+This post features a downloadable quick guide to using telematics data for collision reconstruction (a great companion to our Collision Reconstruction video).
 MyGeotab can help you figure out exactly what happened and why.
 Our Technical Services Engineer, Siam Ahmed, outlines:

 - What reports you need to review.

-- How to view the accident on the map.
+- How to view the collision on the map.

 - How to interpret the data.